Wedding Photography at Bristol Register Office/Old Council House

 There are many local restaurants and hotels within walking distance to have your reception, and I’m happy to document the early part of that or longer if needed.

-Think about sending your guests off to the venue if you’re eating locally.
-Then you can have some portraits taken together in the many lanes and markets surrounding Bristol’s Old Council House and Register Office…
+If you’re eating locally, consider sending your guests off to the venue.
+Then, you can have some portraits taken together in the many lanes and markets surrounding Bristol’s Old Council House and Register Office.

 Bristol Register Office Wedding FAQs